Have you been binge watching as much TV as I have lately? I think I might have a problem.

 What Shows Do You Like to Watch?

 Of course, HBO Max has a lot to offer in the animated series department, so this list is not comprehensive.
-Although these are my 5 favorite shows to binge watch, I know there are lots of shows not listed here that I could easily watch in my spare time.
+Although these are my 5 favorite shows to stream on HBO Max, I know plenty of shows not listed here that I could easily watch in my spare time.

 Do you have a favorite animated show not listed here?
 Is it more for adults or for kids?
 Share your recommendations in the comments below!